 Address: 1/C Durga Pithuri Lane, Kolkata – 700012

 The Biswanath Motilal family is one of the oldest families of Calcutta.
-Biswanath Motilal was one of the leading businessmen of the Marwari community in Calcutta.
+The Motilal family originated from Joynagar in West Bengal.
+They were originally Ganguly, but were later conferred the title of “Motilal”.
 The Durga Puja is celebrated at the Motilal house for over three centuries.
 It is said that Biswanath Motilal gifted a market (bazar) to his Bengali daughter-in-law.
 That is why the area came to be known as “Bahubazar” (Bahu means daughter-in-law in Hindi) which was later mispronounced as Bowbazar.
 (This is one of the theories for the evolution of the name of Bowbazar).

 Address: 45 Hidaram Banerjee Lane, Kolkata – 700012